Dholydai/writerz-with-an-attitude/README.md

 austere sets I have created.
 I have designed and purchased nine keycaps sets from YUZU, including Spanish(Spain), Portuguese(Brazil), and BÉPO(France).

 YUZU custom keycaps will make any die-sub keycap set that your heart desires.
 Common sizes still have to be sustituted.
-Being able to choose keycap sizes, colors, and legends is game changing.
+Being able to choose keycap sizes, colors, and legends is wonderful.
 Love the new Penguin Slide Belly (PBS) profile keycaps.
 Great price and quality.

 3D printer problems: